abeer-saleh/EDA_Project/README.md

   ### Scope

- The scope of this project was the most recent three months from June to August of 2021, to take an appropriate decisions from up-to-date datasets.
+ The scope of this project was the most recent three months from June to August of 2021, to take an appropriate decision from up-to-date datasets.
  The dataset contains 580895 rows × 11 columns